-The GHA programme works to provide objective, independent, rigorous data and analysis around humanitarian financing and related aid flows and has developed detailed and robust methodologies for calculating the true value of humanitarian assistance that underpins all of our work.
-We want to enable access to a shared evidence base on resources to meet the needs of people living in humanitarian crises, because we believe that decisions should be informed by evidence and that reliable information is fundamental to accountability and to improving performance.
+The Global Humanitarian Assistance (GHA) programme provides objective, independent, rigorous data and analysis on humanitarian financing and related aid flows.
+Our aim is to enable access to a shared evidence base on resources to meet the needs of people living in humanitarian crises.
+We believe that humanitarian decision-making should be informed by evidence and that reliable information is fundamental for improved accountability and effectiveness.

-Our annual GHA reports, which we have published since 2000, provide the most comprehensive assessment of the international financing response to humanitarian crises, including how much the total response was, where the financing came from, where it went and how it got there.
+Our annual GHA reports, which we have been publishing since 2000, provide a comprehensive assessment of the international financing response to humanitarian crises, including how much the response was, where the financing came from, where it went and how it got there.
 The reports also consider how the financing response measures up to humanitarian needs.
-The GHA Report is relied on by a wide range of donors to inform their funding strategies and by civil society organisations for their advocacy and policy work in holding donors to account against their commitments, and more broadly by a wide range of stakeholders to understand the major global trends influence global humanitarian needs and the international financing response.
+GHA reports are used by governments, private donors, academics, journalists, NGOs and civil society organisations to inform research, funding, advocacy, policy and programming.

 Our datastore contains all the underlying data for our analyses and we provide guidance on data sources and methodologies.
 We also publish a range of infographics, charts, graphs and guides to the formal humanitarian system.

 We have numerous collaborations and partnerships within the humanitarian community and frequently participate in discussions, meetings and events with governments, NGOs, civil society organisations, UN agencies and others.

 We are exceptionally grateful to the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC), UN OCHA FTS, members of the International Red Cross and Red Crescent Movement and a large group of NGOs who support our research by providing us with data and information on funding flows.